Lab 8: Geospatial visualizations

 What will we make?

-In this lab, we will be building an immersive, interactive map visualization of bike traffic in the Boston area during different times of the day, shown in the screencast below:
+In this lab, we will be building an immersive, interactive map visualization of bike traffic in the Boston area during different times of the day.
+If you follow the workshop, you’ll also learn how to visualize big data easily.
+You can find a sample of both here and of the bike traffic app in the screencast below:

 • The underlying map shows Boston area roads and labels of neighborhoods.
 You can pan and zoom around as you would with services like Google Maps.